Automorphisms of Nikulin-type orbifolds: Classification of symplectic birational automorphisms

 \begin{nota} We fix the following lattice notation for the display in \Cref{tab: table symplectic}

-Moreover, the lattices $L_{13}$, $L_{15}$ and $L_{29}$ are abstract even definite lattices in the prescribed genera (in column "$g(\Lambda_f)"$). \end{nota}
+Moreover, the lattices $L_{13}$, $L_{15}$ and $L_{29}$ are abstract even definite lattices in the prescribed genera (in column ``$g(\Lambda_f)$''). \end{nota}

-\begin{rmk} Inspecting \Cref{tab: table symplectic} we find that the conjugacy class of a symplectic effective isometry $f \in O^+(\Lambda)$ is determined by the isometry class of its invariant lattice $\Lambda^f$.
-Similarly, the conjugacy class of a regular symplectic effective isometry $f\in O^+(\Lambda)$ is also determined by the isometry class of its coinvariant lattice $\Lambda_f$. \end{rmk}
+\begin{rmk} By inspecting \Cref{tab: table symplectic}, we observe that the invariant lattices $\Lambda^f$ associated with symplectic effective isometries are pairwise non-isometric.
+It follows that the conjugacy class of a symplectic effective isometry $f \in O^+(\Lambda)$ is uniquely determined by the isometry class of its invariant lattice $\Lambda^f$.
+Similarly, among regular symplectic effective isometries, the coinvariant lattices $\Lambda_f$ are pairwise non-isometric, so the conjugacy class of such an isometry is uniquely determined by the isometry class of $\Lambda_f$. \end{rmk}